Health & Safety

 5. Rehydrate as needed.
 How much you drink depends on your size and how hot it is during the run.
 A normal rule of thumb is to drink six to eight ounces of fluid (water or sports drink) every 15 minutes of exercise in the heat.
 By weighing in before and after a workout or run, you can determine exactly how much fluid is lost during your run.
 Remember: approximately a pint of fluid will replace one pound of weight loss during exercise.
 On a very hot day, you can increase your fluid intake as much as 25% from this formula.
 Pre-hydrate, drink to thirst, and again when you complete the race.

-6. If you have heart or respiratory condition, or you are on any medications, consult your doctor about running in the heat.
+6. If you have heart or respiratory condition, or you are on any medications, we encourage you to not run.
 Know your body and limitations.

-7. If you have a history of heatstroke/illness, run with extreme caution or consider not running.
+7. If you have a history of heatstroke/heat illness, significant prior medical conditions, or have not trained to run this distance in hot conditions, consider not running or run with extreme caution.
 Consult your physician if you have a history of heat illness.

 8. If you have had the COVID-19 virus in the past and are still experiencing fatigue and other post COVID-19 symptoms, evaluate your pace and effort in this type of climate.